ea-dev3/buynotes/README.md

 ## Make JAMstack apps, not sites with Gatsby + Netlify Identity + Netlify Functions

-This is a fork of https://github.com/gatsbyjs/gatsby-starter-default which shows how to use Netlify Identity and Netlify Functions with Gatsby.
-Start here for your next JAMstack hackathon or use this as a reference implementation.

 <marquee>
   <a href="https://app.netlify.com/sites/jamstack-hackathon-starter/deploys">
 <img alt="Netlify Status" src="https://api.netlify.com/api/v1/badges/7be76523-4643-4ce9-a6fd-a103463b62f3/deploy-status" />
   </a>
 </marquee>

-## May 2019 livestream
+This is a fork of https://github.com/gatsbyjs/gatsby-starter-default which shows how to use Netlify Identity and Netlify Functions with Gatsby.
+Start here for your next JAMstack hackathon or use this as a reference implementation.

+Features:

+✅Serverless Functions
+✅Authentication (with Netlify Identity)
+✅Authenticated Serverless Functions
+✅Protected Routes
+✅Dynamic Clientside Pages in Gatsby (enabling all the above)

+## 3 minute video walkthrough of this starter

+[![walkthru](https://img.youtube.com/vi/bueXJInQt2c/1.jpg)](https://www.youtube.com/watch?v=bueXJInQt2c)

+## Make this yourself

 You may not need this starter repo!
-[Learn how to add Netlify Identity and Functions to your own existing Gatsby project](https://www.youtube.com/watch?v=vrSoLMmQ46k&feature=youtu.be).
-Note: this doesn't include Netlify Dev
+Learn how to add Netlify Identity and Functions to your own existing Gatsby project.

-## 3 minute video walkthrough

-[![walkthru](https://img.youtube.com/vi/bueXJInQt2c/1.jpg)](https://www.youtube.com/watch?v=bueXJInQt2c)

-## Make your own from scratch!
+- [May 2019 livestream](https://www.youtube.com/watch?v=vrSoLMmQ46k&feature=youtu.be) Note: this doesn't include Netlify Dev.

-Check our post on the Gatsby blog: [Turning the Static Dynamic: Gatsby + Netlify Functions + Netlify Identity](https://www.gatsbyjs.org/blog/2018-12-17-turning-the-static-dynamic/)
+- Check our post on the Gatsby blog: [Turning the Static Dynamic: Gatsby + Netlify Functions + Netlify Identity](https://www.gatsbyjs.org/blog/2018-12-17-turning-the-static-dynamic/)

 ## How to start